In This Article

 When to choose a generalist: You need multiple AI platforms integrated, or OpenClaw is a small part of a larger transformation.
 When to choose a specialist: OpenClaw is the core system and you need it done right the first time.

-Solo freelancer: $2,000–$8,000 for a basic setup.
+Solo freelancer: Hourly or simple flat rates for basic setup.
 Limited scope.
 No ongoing support structure.
 Good for simple single-agent deployments.
+Risk: no backup if they disappear.

-OpenClaw specialist (OpenClaw Consult): Project-based pricing scaled to complexity.
-Includes custom build, security hardening, handoff training, and documentation.
+OpenClaw specialist (OpenClaw Consult): Fixed-scope engagements written before any engineering begins.
+Three engagement types: architecture review, single-channel agent build, multi-agent system.
+Every engagement includes custom build, security hardening, handoff training, and documentation.
 Optional maintenance retainer for ongoing support.

 DIY: Free software, but your team's time.
 Realistic for technical teams who can dedicate 2-4 weeks to setup and iteration.
 Not realistic for non-technical businesses.